 - staff awareness and training programs, including the promotion of an intranet site, development of educational resources, and presentations and facilitated workshops to staff on ethical decision-making and other corruption prevention topics

 - community and supplier awareness, including the statement of business ethics

 - online form for staff to report suspected fraud and corrupt conduct.

 What you should do

 Instances of fraud and corrupt conduct put at risk the reputation not only of the staff involved but also the reputation of the department and public education and training more broadly.

-If you suspect fraud and corrupt conduct in the department, you should report the matter to the Director, Investigations on 9266 8070.
+If you suspect fraud and corrupt conduct in the department, you should report this to Employee Performance and Conduct (EPAC).